 And while the focus of this trip is birding, we would be remiss if we didn’t enjoy the rich cultural history of the region.
 In fact, the city of Alamos is a National Historic Monument, as well as a “Pueblo Magico” of Mexico.

-For much of Mexican nature tour we stay at the beautiful El Pedregal Nature Lodge, set on 20 acres of tropical deciduous forest.
+For much of this Mexican nature tour we stay at the beautiful El Pedregal Nature Lodge, set on 20 acres of tropical deciduous forest.

 - Bird your way through the Sonoran Desert en route between Tucson and Alamos